wp-plugins/easy-testimonials/readme.txt

      [testimonials_count status='any']
 -   **Note:** this Shortcode only displays the numerical count -- you will need to add any words yourself.
 For example, "There are currently [testimonials_count] Testimonials on your website!"

+### Ouptting a Testimonials Search Form

+-   To display a form that Searches your Testimonials, use the following shortcode:
+     [easy_t_search_testimonials]

 ### Options

 -   To control the destination of the "View More" link, set the path in the Testimonials View More Link field.